-You've met the hosts of Morning Edition — Steve Inskeep, Rachel Martin and David Greene.
+You've met the hosts of Morning Edition — Steve Inskeep, Rachel Martin, Noel King and David Greene.
 Who else works on the show?
 Here are some brief bios:

 Reena Advani is an editor who books guests, writes copy for the hosts and edits interviews.
 Reena was part of the team responsible for the show's special series marking 1979 as a seminal year in the Muslim world.
 She has brought a variety of voices to Morning Edition's air — including Jordan's King Abdullah II, tennis stars Andre Agassi and Serena Williams, former director general of the International Atomic Energy Agency Mohamed ElBaradei, onetime California gubernatorial candidate Meg Whitman, actor Robert Duvall, and many authors and chefs.
 Prior to joining Morning Edition, Reena was a producer on NPR's foreign desk for 10 years.
 Reena is an East West Center fellow and participated in its first U.S.-Korea journalists' exchange.
 She has trained journalists in Nepal and serves as a mentor to Asian-American journalists.